 Director of Training

-Nichole has been with CASA of Oklahoma County for nearly a year.
+Nichole has been with CASA of Oklahoma County since February 2018.
 She has a BS in Creative Studies.
 Before joining CASA, Nichole was the Curriculum Developer for The Center for Early Childhood Professional Development, a body of the College of Continuing Education at Oklahoma University.
 She worked on creating curriculum for child care providers in Oklahoma.
 She also worked for the Department of Human Services for nearly 8 years with the Child Care Services Department and had longed to come back to working closer with Oklahoma’s children.
 With her experience in social work and passion for educating adults, CASA is a perfect fit for Nichole.
 She believes in our mission statement to advocate for those children who have been abused and neglected.
 “When we put their best interests first,” Nichole says, “I believe we are making a key difference in the lives of a very special population of Oklahoma’s children.”
 Contact Nichole with any questions you might have about training at CASA!
 She would love to hear from you.